JustinLamMSFT/microsoft/security/business/identity-access/azure-active-directory-pricing.md

 user/month

-Azure Active Directory P1 (becoming Microsoft Entra ID P1) is available as a standalone or included with Microsoft 365 E3 for enterprise customers and Microsoft 365 Business Premium for small to medium businesses.
+Microsoft Entra ID P1 (formerly Azure Active Directory P1) is available as a standalone or included with Microsoft 365 E3 for enterprise customers and Microsoft 365 Business Premium for small to medium businesses.

+This product is not available in your market.

 [

-Try free for 30 days
+Try for free

 ](https://go.microsoft.com/fwlink/?linkid=2236521&clcid=0x409&culture=en-us&country=us)

 [

-Contact sales
+Contact Sales

 ](https://go.microsoft.com/fwlink/?linkid=2226698&clcid=0x409&culture=en-us&country=us)